Lucy Seifert, Life Coach London

 Types of Difficult People:

-There are so many difficult behaviours, and many strategies and skills to confront them!
+There are so many difficult behaviours.
+Starting with the letter A, there’s argumentative, arrogant & attention-seeking!
+How many will fill up an A to Z?However, there are many strategies and skills to confront them!
 Looking at your options with confidence and assertiveness will help you manage the difficult people in your life.
 Let’s look at a few you might meet day to day, with some helpful starting points.

 Anger and Conflict